FedDQ: Communication-Efficient Federated Learning with Descending Quantization: Introduction

-In this paper, we try to determine the optimal quantization scheme by maximizing the convergence rate, for a given communication volume.
-The analytical result shows that the optimal quantization level depends on the range of the model updates, which has a descending trend with training stages.
-Based on the analysis, we propose an adaptive quantization strategy.
-Experimental results show that the proposed scheme can save both the total communicated bit volume and the number of communication rounds, when compared with the existing ascending approaches.
+In this paper, we first investigate the impact of quantization on convergence.
+For a given total communication volume, we optimize the allocation of the quantization bits to different training stages.
+In our derivation process, the range of model updates is not approximated to be a constant, but a variable instead.
+It is shown that the optimal quantization level exactly depends on the range of model updates, and the quantization level should have a decreasing relationship with the training stages.
+Based on the analysis, we propose a descending quantization strategy named FedDQ.
+Experimental results show that the proposed scheme can save both the total communicated bit volume and the number of communication round, when compared with the existing ascending quantization approaches.

-The main contributions of this work are outlined as below:\\ 1) We analyze the convergence rate of the quantized FL problem and determine the optimal adaptive quantization scheme by maximizing the convergence rate.\\ 2) Based on the theoretical analysis, we propose a new decreasing-trend adaptive quantization strategy, which is different from the existing increasing approach. \\ 3) Proof of convergence is provided and experiment results demonstrate that the proposed descending-trend quantization can reduce more communicated bit volume and converge faster than current ascending scheme.
+The main contributions of this work are outlined as follows:\\ 1) We show that the quantization level has a strong relation with the range of model updates.\\ 2) Based on the theoretical result, we propose a descending-trend quantization scheme named FedDQ.\\ 3) Experimental results demonstrate that FedDQ can reduce the communication volume, compared to the state-of-the-art ascending scheme, and also converges faster by consuming fewer communication rounds.